slgrobotics/turtlebot_create/README.md

 # ROS2 Turtlebot based on old iRobot Create 1 platform
 The idea is to take an "old" iRobot Create 1 base, add a Raspberry Pi 3B (or better), a Lidar scanner from Neato botvac, BNO055 IMU - and have it do navigation similar to modern Turtlebot 3.

+There is an updated version of this guide, but some info here is still very relevant - https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Create1

 ## Software wise there are two projects:
 1. There are drivers on GitHub for Create 1 (also works with Roomba 400, 500, 600 series), BNO055 UMU and XV11 Laser Scanner.
 They are capable of running on the on-board Raspberry Pi and must be slightly modified and combined with a single launch.py file.
 On-boot autostart service is created.